-Dr. Brown’s Lab focuses on the evolution, ecology, and function of host-associated microbes — especially those involved in beneficial interactions — using a range of “omics” approaches, including shotgun metagenomics, metatranscriptomics, proteomics, etc. Systems include symbiotic bacteria and fungi living on or in insects, nematodes, plants, and other hosts.
+Dr. Brown’s Lab at Texas Tech University focuses on the evolution, ecology, and function of host-associated microbes — especially those involved in beneficial interactions — using a range of “omics” approaches, including shotgun metagenomics, metatranscriptomics, proteomics, etc. Systems include symbiotic bacteria and fungi living on or in insects, nematodes, plants, and other hosts.

 Microbes are ubiquitous, occurring in every habitat on earth.
 Stable, mutually beneficial interactions between organisms have evolved in all major groups across the tree of life.
 In many independent events, these microbe-host interactions have evolved to serve biochemically fundamental processes (e.g. organelles such as mitochondria, chloroplasts, or obligate intracellular endosymbionts such as bacteria within insect bacteriomes, and helpful microbes that make up the human microbiome).
 Despite the importance of these host-associated microbes, we still know little about them and many are yet to be discovered.